Taming-the-BEAST/Structured-birth-death-model/README.md

 The BEAUTi window should look similar to what is shown in [Figure 1](#fig:install-bdmm).
 Note the actual version of `bdmm` may differ from the version shown in the figure, which is perfectly normal.
 Also note that `bdmm` depends on the `MultiTypeTree` package.
+And on `MASTER` from version v0.3.0 upward.
 BEAUTi will install the dependencies automatically once you select to install `bdmm`.

 <figure>
 	<a id="fig:install-bdmm"></a>